Best Robot Vacuum Mops 2026: Ranked & Compared

 What We Love

-- AdaptiLift Chassis 3.0 clears 85mm thresholds and the 3.14-inch profile slips under low couches — TechRadar called it a genuine engineering advance
+- AdaptiLift Chassis 3.0 clears 85mm thresholds and the 3.14-inch profile slips under low couches — Vacuum Wars called it the most significant Roborock hardware upgrade in years

 - 36,000 Pa and StarSight 2.0 with 300-object recognition deliver the deepest carpet extraction in the Roborock lineup